IBM-Blueprints/darkvision-blueprint/README.md

   ```
   - `name`: This should be a name you want to give to this instantiation for the Darkvision stack.
 This value will be used on all created resources for identification purposes in Bluemix.
   - `tier`: This should be the "tier" (e.g. dev, qa, int, prod) which you are targeting.
 This value will be used on all created resources for identification purposes in Bluemix, it has no bearing on how resources are deployed or how many are deployed, it is for organizational purposes only.
+3. View what infrastructure Terraform plans to create by running `terraform plan`.

-You can then provision the infrastructure by running a `terraform apply`.
+4. Provision the infrastructure by running `terraform apply`.

 ## Feedback